azavea/osmesa/README.md

 ## Development

-Use https://github.com/lossyrob/cloud-local/tree/feature/vm-hbase to build a vagrant box.

 You'll need to publish local artifacts for VectorPipe, GeoTrellis and GeoMesa.

-### Local development ingest setup
+_TODO_: Development setup that allows you to:

-- Create a local ingest of OSMFeature and Geometry features into GeoWave.
+- Create a local ingest of OSMFeature and Geometry features out of ORC into GeoMesa
 - Use GeoServer to view results
+- Dockerized setup of all components
+- Terraform-based deployment scripts for running setup in AWS